PrestaShop/docs/project/release/minor-release-lifecycle.md

 Feature freeze means all features initially planned for this version have been done.
 The project enters a phase of _stabilization_ whose aim is to identify and fix all regressions before it's released.

 Once this phase is started, project maintainers create a git branch from `develop` branch which will carry the work to be done until the release (for 8.1.0, the branch name was `8.1.x`).
 Starting now, the main job of this branch is to fix bugs for this version.
 We won't add any new features, unless they are really wanted by the community and safe to add.
-Any contribution that isn't about fixing bugs will be carefully checked by our project members (technical, product and quality council) to see if it can be included in the main patch branch.
+Any contribution that isn't about fixing bugs will be carefully checked by our project members (technical, product and Quality Council) to see if it can be included in the main patch branch.

 Incidentally, this is also the branch where all future patch versions for this minor version will be developed on (hence the `.x` at the end).